davidtheobald8/landscapen/README.md

  Also, compositional statistics are also known as Patch Richness and Class Area Proportion [Leitao et al. (2006)](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C6&q=Measuring+Landscapes&btnG=)
  ### lse.compositionImage(image, resolution, region)

- Calculates the area of classes for an image (raster), assuming nominal/class image vlaues.
+ Calculates the area of classes for an image (raster), assuming nominal/class image values.
+ Also summarizes patches for each class.
- Also known as Patch Richness and Class Area Proportion [Leitao et al. (2006)](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C6&q=Measuring+Landscapes&btnG=)
+ These are also known as Class Area Proportion and Patch Richness [Leitao et al. (2006)](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C6&q=Measuring+Landscapes&btnG=)

 + *image*: image with integer values representing nominal values, type = ee.Image()
 + *resolution*: size of cells in meters used for sampling image, type ee.Number()